Rawnaqaburumman/Reading-notes/read43.md

  # File Paths:
  When you access a file on an operating system, a file path is required.
 The file path is a string that represents the location of a file.

+ # Exceptions versus Syntax Errors:
+ - Syntax errors
+- The AssertionError Exception
+- The try and except Block: Handling Exceptions

+# Raising:
+- We can use raise to throw an exception if a condition occurs.
+The statement can be complemented with a custom exception.